ecoacoustics/website/content/resources/lessons/acoustics-indices/presentation/index.md

 {{% /slide %}}
 {{% slide %}}

-## Types of indices (Sueur et al., 2014)
+## Types of Indices

+### Sueur et al., 2014

 - Soundscape derived indices: estimates the relative contribution of biophony in relation to technophony and geophony
-- Splits the spectrum into frequency bands: 0.2 to 2 kHz = technophony; 2 to 8kHz = biophony; geophony: occupies the entire spectrum
+- Splits the spectrum into frequency bands:
+  - 0.2 to 2 kHz = technophony
+  - 2 to 8kHz = biophony
+  - geophony: occupies the entire spectrum

 ![gage-and-axel-2014](./gage-and-axel-2014.PNG)
 {.align-center}